-(or life history stage) to predict how habitat suitability changes in response to flow.
+Physical form and structure: When stream hydraulics (variation in depth and velocity) have a significant effect on ecological responses, models are used to simulate changes in hydraulics over a range of flows.
+Such models require topographic data of the channels, as well as measurements of water level (or stage) across a range of flows for model training and validation.6 Hydraulic model outputs are then paired with assessments of hydraulic habitat preferences for one or more species (or life history stage) to predict how habitat suitability changes in response to flow7.
 Hydraulic models can also be coupled with sediment transport models to simulate physical processes that create and redistribute habitat for target species.
 Often, such physical habitat assessments identify an optimal flow value that maximizes suitable habitat for a given life stage for the species of interest, such as salmon spawning habitat.
 However, to link physical habitat to ecological performance measures, additional work may be needed.
 For example, if performance metrics are juvenile salmon growth and survival, additional analytical steps may be needed to assess how stream hydraulics affect food resources (e.g., using bioenergetics models).